 While some rumors had suggested that the new MacBook Pros would be announced at WWDC in June, that obviously did not come to fruition, and we’re still waiting.

-Bloomberg reported that the new MacBook Pros could be announced as early as sometime this summer.
+Bloomberg initially reported that the new MacBook Pros could be announced as early as sometime over the summer.
 Digitimes, meanwhile, has reported that the 14-inch and 16-inch MacBook Pros are set to launch late in the third quarter of this year, suggesting a launch in September.

 Most recently, however, that timeline appears to have shifted.
-Mark Gurman at Bloomberg reported that the new MacBook Pro with mini-LED display will be released sometime between September and November.
+Mark Gurman at Bloomberg reported that the new MacBook Pro with mini-LED display will be released sometime between September and November, most recently saying that we should expect a release sometime within “the next month.”

 The important backdrop to these rumors, however, is that there is an ongoing chip shortage affecting the entire industry.
 While Apple may have intended to release the 14-inch and 16-inch MacBook Pros last month, it’s battling these shortages and struggling to keep up with demand as-is.
 This could also mean the new MacBook Pros are delayed further, but as of right now, all signs point to a late summer or early fall release.